Worcestershire Regiment: Gheluvelt Park

 Gheluvelt Park in Worcester was opened on 17 June 1922 to commemorate the Worcestershire Regiment's 2nd Battalion after their part in Battle of Gheluvelt, a First World War battle that took place on 31 October 1914 in Gheluvelt (near Ypres), Belgium.
 The park was opened by Field Marshal John French, 1st Earl of Ypres, who stated, "on that day the 2nd Worcesters saved the British Empire."
 A plaque inside the park commemorates Captain Gerald Ernest Lea, who died on 15 September 1914 while commanding D. Company of the 2nd Battalion.

+Cultural significance

+French academic Marcel Mauss developed his theory of "techniques of the body" after watching the Worcester Regiment unsuccessfully incorporate a French military band into its military parade during the First World War.